HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 - Verification helps you to reduce the number of spam accounts made on your site, since you can require that a user verify their email address before they can use it.
 You need to make sure the only way to verify the information is if the user _actually_ has access to it.
 - Email is one of the most common ways to verify a user's identity.
 It's highly recommended to use [resend](https://resend.com) as a service for this.
 It's important to have [[Frontend/Network/Data Transfer#Rate Limiting |rate limiting]] for all verification codes that we're receiving from users.
 - An authentication flow with email may look like:
-	1. The user submits an email to the server
+	1. The user submits an email to the server.
-	2. The server creates a verification in the database
+	2. The server creates a verification in the database.
-	3. The server redirects the user to a `/verify` route
+	3. The server redirects the user to a `/verify` route.
-	4. The server sends the code to the user's email address
+	4. The server sends the code to the user's email address.
-	5. The user checks their email client for the code
+	5. The user checks their email client for the code.
-	6. The user submits the code
+	6. The user submits the code.
 	7. The server verifies the code with the verification in the database
-	8. The server redirects with a cookie
+	8. The server redirects with a cookie.
-	9. The user proceeds to onboard with a signed cookie identifying them as the owner of the email address their onboarding with
+	9. The user proceeds to onboard with a signed cookie identifying them as the owner of the email address their onboarding with.
 - An example of a `sendEmail` function from the server:
 ```ts
 import { getErrorMessage } from './misc.tsx'